 Bridges serve millions of people every day.
 They enable people to travel to work and help them save time in their daily commute.
-It can be easy to overlook the amount of work that goes into constructing, maintaining, inspecting and repairing the bridges throughout Illinois.
-However, society should be concerned that bridges receive proper maintenance in a timely manner for numerous reasons.
+It can be easy to overlook the amount of work that goes into constructing, maintaining, inspecting and repairing bridges.

-Illinois residents should also be concerned about the proper maintenance of bridges in light of a recent report published by Transportation for America.
+Commuters should also be concerned about the proper maintenance of bridges in light of a recent report published by Transportation for America.
 The report has indicated that one in 12 Illinois bridges is “structurally deficient.”
-This means that drivers and their passengers may be facing serious risks in using Illinois bridges every day.
+This means that drivers and their passengers may be facing serious risks in using bridges every day.

 For construction workers, old bridges remain equally dangerous as they may be called upon to perform work on a structure that may not be safe to perform work or support the weight of heavy construction equipment.

 A Chicago bridge collapse lawyer can investigate and research your case if you have been involved in a bridge catastrophe.
 The construction accident lawyers at our law firm understand the shock that you likely feel after this serious accident and can help you understand your legal options.